snorkel-ai/snorkel-flow-gcp-marketplace/README.md

 Choose an instance name and [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for the app.
-In most cases, you can use the `default` namespace.
+In most cases, you can use the `snorkelflow` namespace.

 ```shell
 export APP_INSTANCE_NAME=snorkel-flow